-The development consists of the second phase of site assessment work associated with the voluntary hazardous waste clean-up of the former Georgia-Pacific Corporation sawmill complex.
-Since October 2002, when the mill ceased production and closed, the site has undergone a series of assessments for brownfields redevelopment of the site.
-Preliminary evaluations as part of the Georgia-Pacific Mill Site Reuse Study and Specific Plan projects have been performed to identify the location and extent of past industrial hazardous material contamination on the mill properties, including numerous soils and groundwater samples taken from the network of surface-grab, auger-bored and trench-excavated and monitoring well sample points on the site.
-In addition, to eliminate the source of these contaminants, much of the industrial machinery has been removed from the site and many of the former industrial buildings have been demolished (see City of Fort Bragg Coastal Development Permit Nos.
+The development consists of foundation and debris removal, additional site investigation, and interim remedial measures, if necessary associated with the voluntary site assessment of the former Georgia-Pacific Corporation sawmill complex.
+Since October 2002, when the mill ceased production and closed, the site has undergone a series of assessments for reuse of the site.
+Preliminary evaluations as part of the Georgia-Pacific Mill Site Reuse Study and Specific Plan projects have been performed to assess the presence of COPCs resulting from past operations on the mill properties, including numerous soils and groundwater samples taken from the network of surface-grab, auger-bored and trench-excavated and monitoring well sample points on the site.
+In addition, to eliminate the source of any identified COPCs, much of the industrial machinery has been removed from the site and many of the former industrial buildings have been demolished (see City of Fort Bragg Coastal Development Permit Nos.
 CDP 1-03 and 2-04).

-Notwithstanding whatever mix of uses may eventually be provided for under the specific planning process, the applicants acknowledge that thorough remediation and clean-up of the property will facilitate redevelopment of the property.
-Accordingly, the current owner/applicant is voluntarily pursuing the current hazardous waste assessment and clean-up, and the specific planning efforts to enhance the marketability of the property.
+Notwithstanding whatever mix of uses may eventually be provided for under the specific planning process, the applicants acknowledge that thorough remediation and clean-up of the property will facilitate reuse of the property.
+Accordingly, the current owner/applicant is voluntarily pursuing the current site assessment, and the specific planning efforts to enhance the marketability of the property.

 The current round of assessments authorized by the City's coastal development permit approval entail the removal of concrete building foundations from the 26 structure complex of former industrial buildings clustered on the central portion of the mill site inland of Soldier's Bay / Fort Bragg Landing and at the site of the mobile equipment shops to the northeast of the sawmill complex.
-The clean-up work to be performed at Glass Beaches 1-3 is located along the northwestern bluff face of the mill property, while the exploratory and material removal activities slated to be conducted on Parcels "3" and "10" are situated on the upper bluffs flanking the north and south sides of the Soldier Bay / Fort Bragg Landing inlet (see Exhibit Nos.
+The work to be performed at Glass Beaches 1-3 is located along the northwestern bluff face of the mill property, while the exploratory and material removal activities slated to be conducted on Parcels "3" and "10" are situated on the upper bluffs flanking the north and south sides of the Soldier Bay / Fort Bragg Landing inlet (see Exhibit Nos.
 1-3).
 Heavy tractored and rubber-tired construction equipment including excavators, backhoes, dump trucks, and hand and power tools would be utilized to perform the concrete break-out, material excavation/extrication, and transportation to stockpile areas located along the eastern side of the sawmill / powerhouse / water treatment complex and equipment shop buildings, and inland of the Glass Beach and Parcel 3/10 sites (see Exhibit Nos.
 6 and 8).

-Once the concrete foundation rubble and refuse materials are removed from the building sites and bluff areas and secured at the designated storage locations, the exposed areas would be examined for the presence and extent of any underlying hazardous materials.
+Once the concrete foundation rubble and refuse materials are removed from the building sites and bluff areas and secured at the designated storage locations, the exposed areas would be examined for the presence and extent of any underlying COPCs.
 A soils sampling grid would be established over and around the exposed foundation areas.
 An adaptive management approach would be taken with respect to the specific spacing and number of sampling points.
 Soil samples would then be collected and analyzed for a variety of chemical constituents, including Total Petroleum Hydrocarbons as gasoline, diesel, diesel with silica gel cleanup, and motor oil (TPHg, TPHd, TPHdsgc, TPHo), solvents in the form of Volatile and Semi-Volatile Organic Compounds (VOCs), Polynuclear Aromatic Hydrocarbons (PAH), Polychlorinated biphenyls (PCBs), Organochlorine pesticides, Dioxins and furans, site-specific pesticides/herbicides, certain heavy metals subject to California water quality regulations, Hexavalent chromium, and tannins and lignin compounds.